fran6cu/Udacity-Devops-Engineer-Nanodegree---Project-2-Udagram-/README.md

 # Udacity Devops Engineer Nanodegree - Project 2 (Udagram)

-This is an assignment for the Udacity Devops Engineer Nanodegree program.
+This is the project 2 of the Udacity Devops Engineer Nanodegree program.

 The task was to deploy a high availability static website.
 The website should be hosted on servers within private subnets.
 All trafic to the servers should be routed through NAT gateways located in public subnets.